Get Help Today(855) 593-1695

 How To Recognize The Symptoms Of Alcoholism

-An alcohol use disorder is, “an inability to control drinking.”
+An alcohol use disorder is “an inability to control drinking.”
 This differs from binge drinking, which is 4 or more drinks in a 2-hour timeframe for women and for men, 5 drinks or more in the same timeframe.
 Additionally, an alcohol use disorder (AUD) differs from heavy drinking, as heavy drinking can be a precursor to alcoholism as mild, modern or severe alcohol use disorders occur.
-Recognizing the symptoms of addiction to alcohol can be easy to spot, depending on the stage of alcoholism someone is at.
-It could be hard to recognize the symptoms of high functioning alcoholism, however there are some signs both may have.
+Recognizing the symptoms of addiction to alcohol can be easy to spot, depending on the stage of alcoholism someone is experiencing.
+It could be hard to recognize the symptoms of high-functioning alcoholism; however, there are some identifying.

 Behavioral, Psychological, Emotional And Physical Symptoms Of Alcoholism

-People with alcohol use disorders can foster an addiction to cope with emotional challenges or emotional lows.
+People with AUDs often begin with social use to cope with emotional challenges or emotional lows, which can result in a physical and emotional dependence.
 If someone talks about using alcohol to numb pain or has a pattern of drinking more during times of stress, this could indicate an alcohol use disorder, taking into account the frequency of consumed alcohol.
 Typically, observing someone else whose drinking may be problematic can help someone recognize an alcohol use disorder by the following traits:

 - Drinking to relieve stress